instadeepai/qd-skill-discovery-benchmark/README.md

 ### Hierarchical
 #### Syntax
-To perform the Halfcheetah-Hurdle hierarchical task, the user should also provid a policy/repertoire path.
+To perform the Halfcheetah-Hurdle hierarchical task, the user should also provide a policy/repertoire path.
 The syntax is the following:

 For QD algorithms:
 ```python